basetenlabs/truss-examples/trt-llm-engine-builder-templates/llama-3_1-8b-instruct/large_context/README.md

-# Llama 3.1 8B Instruct using TensorRT-LLM with High Throughput
+# Llama 3.1 8B Instruct using TensorRT-LLM to handle Large Context

 This directory is a base model [Truss](https://truss.baseten.co/) example of the model Llama 3.1 8b using our TensorRT-LLM (TRTLLM) [engine builder](https://docs.baseten.co/performance/engine-builder-overview), catered towards large context use cases.